CLI fails locally

 The CLI, GitHub Action, YAML schema, examples, and templates are in one repo you can inspect and fork.

-Live checks call OpenAI or Anthropic with your key during a run.
+Live checks call OpenAI, Anthropic, or your OpenAI-compatible endpoint directly.
 Production traffic does not pass through Aici.

 The CLI and Action are free.
 Hosted history may become paid later, but the release gate is not a fake free tier.